 The open sessions take place on Mondays 8pm-10pm and Fridays 7pm-9pm, and the members-only sessions are held most Thursdays 6.30pm-9pm.
 Check the events calendar for dates.

 See map below.
-The open sessions on Mondays/Fridays take place at the Somers Town Sports Centre near King’s Cross.
+The open sessions on Mondays/Fridays take place at the Somers Town Sports Centre (Google Map) near King’s Cross.
 The Thursday sessions take place at ‘Project Mayhem’, a secret den that is only revealed once an applicant receives an invitation.
 Members may arrange to fight at our other venues at any time they wish.

 As well as having access to a network of skilled players, members’ perks include discounted sessions, a TTFC t-shirt, and business cards.
 We also take part in tournaments and host monthly social events for our members.
 We have a team in the top division of the London league where we play weekly against other clubs all over London from October to March.